 To display DWARF information stored within an ELF file, run the

 readelf -w file command.

 STABS is an older, less capable format, occasionally used with UNIX.
 Its use is discouraged by Red Hat.
 GCC and GDB provide STABS production and consumption on a best effort basis only.
 Some other tools such as Valgrind and

 7.2.
 Enabling debugging of C and C++ applications with GCC

 Because debugging information is large, it is not included in executable files by default.
 To enable debugging of your C and C++ applications with it, you must explicitly instruct the compiler to create it.

 To enable creation of debugging information with GCC when compiling and linking code, use the

 $ gcc ... -g ...

-Optimizations performed by the compiler and linker can result in executable code which is hard to relate to the original source code: Variables may be optimized out, loops unrolled, operations merged into the surrounding ones etc. This affects debugging negatively.
-For improved debuging experience, consider setting the optimization with the
+Optimizations performed by the compiler and linker can result in executable code which is hard to relate to the original source code: variables may be optimized out, loops unrolled, operations merged into the surrounding ones etc. This affects debugging negatively.
+For improved debugging experience, consider setting the optimization with the

 -Ogoption.
-However, changing the optimization level changes the executable code and may change the actual behaviour so as to remove some bugs.
+However, changing the optimization level changes the executable code and may change the actual behaviour including removing some bugs.